clojure-emacs/cider/README.md

 <kbd>e</kbd> | Eval code in current context
 <kbd>l</kbd> | List local variables
 <kbd>q</kbd> | Quit execution

+To uninstrument a form, after having instrumented it with <kbd>C-u C-M-x</kbd>
+you just have to evaluate the form again as you'd normally do (e.g. with
+<kbd>C-M-x</kbd>).

 ### Managing multiple sessions